 How much can I borrow if I have defaults?

-If you have a completely clean credit file and no defaults, lenders usually lend up to five times your income as an industry average.
-Once you add defaults to the criteria, maximum borrowing becomes a lot harder.
+If you have a completely clean credit file and no defaults, lenders may lend between three and five times your income as an industry average.
+Once you add defaults to your application, maximum borrowing becomes a lot harder.
 This is because borrowers with defaults are seen as a higher risk when compared to borrowers with a clean credit file.

 Lenders will assess your maximum borrowing capacity based on your income.
 It’s important to explain that income itself is an area that lenders assess differently.
 For instance ‘lender a’ may consider bonuses whereas ‘lender b’ may not.
 If you’re self-employed, ‘lender a’ may only need 1 year of accounts whereas ‘lender b’ may request 3 years.
 With yet another variable thrown into mortgage assessments, it’s clear to see why having a mortgage advisor on board can be so important.